muka/mufaas/README.md

 ## Language support

-Currently basic support is provided for those languages
+Currently basic support is provided for those languages.
+See `examples` directory for sample functions.

 - [x] node
 - [x] python